 Nicole Latulippe

-I am recruiting students interested in decolonial and Indigenous/Indigenist research methodologies in support of Indigenous jurisdiction and environmental governance, coexistence and the treaty relationship, especially in urban settings (Toronto/Scarborough).
+I am recruiting students interested in anti-colonial and Indigenous research methodologies in support of Indigenous jurisdiction and environmental governance, relationality and coexistence, including in urban places.

 Publications